whistlegraph/2022.aesthetic.computer/README.txt

 ***View-Source***
 - [] Pressing 'Ctrl + `' should open the source code. - Document this in console.log of bios.
 - [] Typing `src` plus the `piece` should jump you to the github source page and these should also be url addressable.

+***Developer / User Login***
+- [] Change the contents of user.aesthetic.computer/login.mjs to  ...
+   - This would prompt the author to edit a string in login.mjs to match, which would grant them a javascript web token?.
+   - Look up netlify identity... https://docs.netlify.com/visitor-access/identity

 ***Readme***
 - [] Directly load the GitHub readme in a scrollable content window.